ZiggyFloydLee/FIN337-FinalProject-Team12/Proposal.md

 ## Hypothesis

-*Using KNN nearest neighbor analysis, we anticipate that the firm characteristics described in our measurment variables will significantly contribute to accurately predicting whether a firm is better suited for a SPAC or an IPO.
-Additionally, we hope to evelaute the total cost of going public via SPAC is lower when measured immediately post-IPO but higher when considering long-term performance metrics.*
+*Using KNN nearest neighbor analysis, we anticipate that the firm characteristics described in our measurement variables will significantly contribute to accurately predicting whether a firm is better suited for a SPAC or an IPO.
+Additionally, we hope to evaluate the total cost of going public via SPAC is lower when measured immediately post-IPO but higher when considering long-term performance metrics.*

 ## Prediction Metrics